 A lifelong fascination with ancient ruins led Theo to study Classics, earning First Class Honours for his Bachelor’s degree and a Master of Arts with Distinction at Victoria University of Wellington in New Zealand.
 His research so far has been focussed on the Mycenaeans and their broader contexts, starting with his Honours thesis where he explored the creation of identity during the early Mycenaean period.
 In his MA he argued that the Mycenaean presence at Knossos during Late Minoan II was a precipitating factor in the emergence of palatial culture on the mainland, with a special focus on the contemporary development of Linear B and the contexts in which new scripts are created.
 He hopes to ask further questions of how scripts develop and spread, both at the palaeographic level and in their broader societal contexts.
 His broader interests include the development of early Greek hexameter poetry and Attic vase painting.

-Caroline earned her B.A. in Classical Civilization at Cornell University, receiving magna cum laude for her thesis on the iconography of Athena and Neith in terracotta figurines from Egypt.
+Caroline earned her B.A. in Classical Civilization at Cornell University, receiving magna cum laude in 2014 for her thesis on terracotta figurine from Egypt.
 In 2017, she graduated from the University of Kansas with a M.A. in Classical Art and Archaeology.
-Her Master’s thesis examined how depictions of Polyphemus and Galatea in wall-painting reflect Roman values and aspirations, such as conveying one’s status through their literacy.
+Her MA thesis examined how depictions of Polyphemus and Galatea in wall-painting were entwined with Roman values and aspirations, such as conveying one’s status through their literacy.
 She has participated in field projects in the United States, Spain, and Italy.
-Most recently, she worked at a program hosted by the Centro di Conservazione Archeologica and Randolph College, helping to conserve floor mosaics at various Roman villas.
 Caroline’s research interests include domestic art, the construction of identities in the ancient world, domestic cult practices, and museum studies.